y-l-g/cadsock/readme.md

 The example has been updated to follow best practices:
 -   It reads secrets from environment variables rather than hardcoding them.
+-   It uses **cURL** for robust server-to-server broadcast requests.
+-   The frontend includes **automatic reconnection logic** with exponential backoff.
 -   It includes a `send_cli.php` script demonstrating the primary server-to-server broadcast use case.

 To run the example, first build the custom Caddy binary.

 ```console
 CGO_ENABLED=1 \